 Day 04: Excursion to Chandranahan Lake

-The heart was fluttering in anticipation of the great adventure of trekking to the lake and feeling like being part of a big climbing expedition.
+My heart was fluttering in anticipation of the great adventure of trekking to the lake and feel like being part of a big climbing expedition.
 Hike in Himalaya had already arranged breakfast before leaving the campsite.
 Chandranahan lake is a glacier tarn deep inside the alpine valley surrounded by snow flanked mountains.
-We continued upstream on shepherd’s trail marked by stone cairns from where the stream emerges.
+We continued upstream on a shepherd’s trail marked by stone cairns from where the stream emerges.

 Time: 6-7 hours